Gghz007/blender-cry-importer-exporter/README.md

 - embedded controller data is applied when present in the source file
 - collision-like helper meshes can be skipped globally from addon preferences

-### Import CAF / ANM (Known Broken)
+### Import CAF / ANM (Experimental)

 Menu:

 - `File -> Import -> CryEngine Animation (.caf)`
 - `File -> Import -> CryEngine Animation (.anm)`

 Workflow still exists, but output may be wrong.
-Use only for debugging.
+Use primarily for debugging and comparison against Max/Cry reference behavior.

-### Import CAL (Known Broken)
+### Import CAL (Experimental)

 Menu:

 - `File -> Import -> CryEngine Animation List (.cal)`

 Workflow still exists, but output may be wrong.
-Use only for debugging.
+Use primarily for debugging and comparison against Max/Cry reference behavior.

+## Animation Playback Modes

+The addon currently exposes multiple animation playback/application modes.
+These modes exist mainly to isolate where the Cry/Max pipeline diverges from Blender and should not all be treated as long-term end-user features.

+### Armature Keys

+- writes animation onto Blender pose bones
+- this is the intended long-term user-facing workflow
+- best mode for graph editor work, manual cleanup, and export

+### Maxspace Preview

+- evaluates deformation through a Cry/Max-like preview path
+- useful for comparing Cry-style deformation against Blender pose-bone results
+- mainly a diagnostic/debug mode

+### Why The Modes Are Different

+- they separate controller evaluation
+- Blender pose application
+- final skinned mesh deformation

+This split was useful because the project reached a state where bind/rest alignment and deformation checks became nearly exact, while the visible animation result could still be wrong.
+That points at controller evaluation / pose application rather than mesh skinning itself.

 ## Export Workflows